Course Syllabus 2018-2019

 Pens/Pencils (black or blue- no red allowed) Scissors

 Students are responsible for bringing required items to class each day.
 DO NOT FORGET YOUR CHROMEBOOK.
 Notebooks will have one section each for warm-ups, notes, assignments and study guides.
-Students are expected to keep all returned assignments until the end of the year.
+Students are expected to keep all returned assignments until the end of the semester.

 Method of Calculating Grades